-Property tax instalments are due on January 31 and June 30 in each calendar year.
-According to the agreement between the Luismin Group and Candente Gold Corp, the Luismin Group is responsible for the payment of the property taxes biannually to the appropriate authorities.
+Property tax instalments are due on January 31st and June 30th in each calendar year.
+According to the agreement between the Luismin Group and Candente Gold Corp, the Luismin Group is responsible for payment of the property taxes biannually to appropriate authorities.

-In accordance with Article 27 of the Mexican Mining Law, the holders of mining concessions must conduct yearly minimum exploration and/or exploitation work on their mining concessions.
-The value of the work completed (total expenditures) is contributed to the required investment or expenditure in exploration and /or exploitation work on a yearly basis if a mining concession jointly comprises more than one thousand hectares (>1000 hectares).
-The work must be reported to the applicable Mexican authorities no later than March 31 each calendar year.
+In accordance with Article 27 of the Mexican Mining Law, holders of mining concessions must conduct yearly minimum exploration and/or exploitation work on respective mining concessions.
+Value of the work completed (total expenditures) is contributed to the required investment or expenditure in exploration and /or exploitation work on a yearly basis if a mining concession jointly comprises more than one thousand hectares (>1,000 hectares).
+Such work must be reported to applicable Mexican authorities no later than March 31st each calendar year.